Solutions Engineering Hangout: Terraform Beginner FAQs and Examples

 17. Will there be any in depth training on using Packer with VMware API?
 That is not currently scheduled, but we suggest you look at the doc for the Packer VMware Builder and the following post-processor docs: vSphere and vSphere Template.

 18. We're an F5 shop.
 If we wanted to use the F5 provider created by F5 do we need to purchase that separately?
 Or are we allowed to use all the current providers free of charge?
 No need to purchase separately.
-We're aware of two Terraform Open Source F5 providers in Github: - This one by F5. - And this one.
+We're aware of two Terraform Open Source F5 providers in Github:

 19. Is there a way to bulk import the state of current cloud subscription into Terraform state?

 terraform import command to import individual resources into your Terraform state, but there is not currently a bulk import tool.

 20. How can we somehow auto-generate all the resources in the instance.tf when using "terraform import ..."?
 I think you're asking for a bulk import tool.
 We do not have this at this time.

 21. How do you manage to map an already existing infrastructure that is set up across regions? when using "terraform import ..." it only generates a terraform state but not the initial resources in the "instance.tf".
 Do you have this feature mapped in your roadmap or is there a way to do that already?